kyco/jquery.kyco.preloader/README.md

 	<script>
 		$(document).ready(function() {
-			$('body').kycoPreload();
+			$('body').kycoPreload(); // This will preload all images on the page.
 		});
 	</script>

-You can also call the preloader on any element of course, e.g. you only want to preload your slider images.
-You can also customise it quite a bit:
+You can call the preloader on any tag of course, e.g. you only want to preload your slider images.
+Below is what a customisation could look like:

 	<div id="slider">
 		<ul>